rodkevproxy/Uni/README.md

 # Uni
-Uni courseworks and projects from first and second year
+Uni coursework and projects from first and second year